JetBrains/teamcity-documentation/topics/artifacts-migration-tool.md

 * `teamcity.storage.migration.artifact.directories` — the list of TeamCity artifact directories separated with `;`.

 ## Additional Properties
+{id="additional-properties"}

 * `teamcity.storage.migration.processing.threadCount` — the number of threads that the tool should use for processing (by default, **4** threads).
 * `teamcity.storage.migration.s3.threadCount` — the number of threads that the tool should use for uploading data to S3 (by default, **4** threads).
 * `teamcity.storage.migration.s3.forceVirtualHostAddressing` — use the virtual hosted style of S3 URL addresses instead of deprecated path style (by default, **true**).
 * `teamcity.storage.migration.s3.upload.numberOfRetries` — the number of attempts the tool does when uploading data to S3 if it encounters errors (by default, **5**).
 * `teamcity.storage.migration.s3.upload.retryDelayMs` — the initial delay between attempts in milliseconds (by default, **1000**).
+* `teamcity.storage.migration.failWhenCannotAccessStorageSettings` - controls if migration continues or fails if the tool cannot access a subproject with a custom storage. (by default, **false**).